mikewolfd/drf-passwordless/README.md

 # **⛔️ ALPHA -- WORK IN PROGRESS**

 # jwt drf passwordless
 A Passwordless login add-on for Django Rest Framework authentication.
-Built with `django-sms`, `django-phonenumber-field`, `typeid-python` and `djangorestframework-simplejwt` with complete statelessness in mind.
+Built with `django-sms`, `django-phonenumber-field` and `djangorestframework-simplejwt` with complete statelessness in mind.

 ## Great Thanks
 This project is a fork of Sergioisidoro's [`djoser-passwordless`](https://github.com/sergioisidoro/djoser-passwordless) project, I have mostly just modified and customized this to be more in line with my own needs and preferences.
 Which include statelessness, independence of other authentication packages, and a more flexible and configurable approach to the token generation and validation.